 Are you planning to travel the UK by train and are a little nervous or unsure of using an unfamiliar rail system?
 We have you covered!
 This article will address frequently asked questions and is an essential guide for anyone planning to travel by train in the UK.

 Train travel is easy/ everyone knows how to plan a rail trip/ the UK is only small – I have heard this said before but is it true?
-Whilst the UK is smaller than many countries its rail network is vast and for the inexperienced UK traveler or train traveler there are quite a number of areas that can prove a challenge.
+Whilst the UK is smaller than many countries its rail network is vast and for the inexperienced UK traveller or train traveller, there are quite a number of areas that can prove a challenge.

-This guide is aimed at making the whole UK train travel experience a calmer and more rewarding experience.
+This guide to train travel in UK for tourists is aimed at making the whole UK train travel experience a calmer and more rewarding experience.